Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100% for the single parameter windowHours with a clear description.
-The tool description does not add any additional meaning beyond the schema's parameter description.
+Schema coverage is 100% for the single parameter (windowHours).
+The description does not add any extra meaning about the parameter, so it meets the baseline of 3.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.